40 acres

 Hi Martha,

-I have been trying to find a title company or landman to perform a mineral runsheet to determine if my mineral rights were severed but I am not having any luck finding someone who can do this for Culberson County.
-A landman keeps calling me to purchase my property but when I ask him questions about my mineral rights, he said they were severed but not showing me proof.
-I asked him why he was interested in buying my property, he said the same reason I purchased it.
+I have been trying to find a title company or landman to perform a mineral runsheet to determine if my mineral rights were severed, but I am not having any luck finding someone who can do this for Culberson County.
+A landman keeps calling me to purchase my property, but when I ask him questions about my mineral rights, he said they were severed but is not showing me proof.
+I asked him why he was interested in buying my property; he said the same reason I purchased it.
 Clearly, I feel he is hiding something.
-I called the clerk of courts but the clerk researched it going back to 3 prior deeds that was it.
+I called the clerk of courts, but the clerk researched it going back to 3 prior deeds; that was it.
 I can’t move forward until I know whether I have mineral rights or not.
-Do you know anyone that is trustworthy that I can reach out to to find out about the mineral rights?
+Do you know anyone that is trustworthy that I can reach out to find out about the mineral rights?

 The directories tab above has several attorneys listed.
 They usually have landmen that they trust.
 You will need one anyway for surface use.